 Everyone faces these risks, both men and women.
-But a Canadian study found that while that’s true, men face a greater risk of depression after divorce.
+But one Canadian study found that while that’s true, men face a greater risk of depression after divorce.
 Researchers examined the data from the National Population Health Survey to look at the role divorce plays in depression.

-Depression and Divorce
+Depression After Divorce

 According to the report: